|Nutrition Facts (per serving)|

-In a medium skillet, sauté onion and celery in butter until translucent.
-Remove from heat, cool and transfer to a medium bowl.
+In a medium skillet, sauté the onions and celery in the butter until translucent.
+Remove from heat, cool, and transfer to a medium bowl.

-Cut salmon into two lengthwise pieces.
-Season both sides with salt and pepper.
+Cut salmon into 2 lengthwise pieces.
+Season both sides with salt and pepper to taste.

-Spread crab stuffing on each piece of salmon (make sure to spread the filling on the darker side of the salmon for a nicer presentation).
-If you have leftover stuffing, use it to make crab cakes or stuff into mushrooms.
+Divide the crab stuffing into two and spread each half on top of each piece of salmon—make sure to spread the filling on the darker side of the salmon for a nicer presentation.

-Starting at the wider end, roll salmon up into cylinders.
-Cover with plastic wrap and refrigerate for an hour or so to make slicing easier.
+Starting at the wider end, roll each salmon piece up into cylinders.
+If needed, use toothpicks to keep in place.
+Cover the rolls with plastic wrap and refrigerate for 1 hour to make slicing easier.

-Heat oven to 400 F. With a very sharp knife, slice salmon into 1 1/2- to 2-inch portions.
+Preheat the oven to 400 F. With a sharp knife, slice each salmon piece into 1 1/2- to 2-inch portions.

-Lightly coat a glass baking dish with cooking spray.
-Place pinwheels in the pan, cut side down and pour wine around them.
-Brush pinwheels with butter, cover loosely with foil and bake 15 to 20 minutes or until done.
+Lightly coat a baking dish with cooking spray.
+Place the salmon pinwheels in the pan, cut-side down, and pour the wine around them.
+Brush the pinwheels with butter.

 Cover loosely with foil and bake for 15 to 20 minutes or until the fish looks cooked and flaky.
 Serve immediately.